Shub1427/Shub1427.github.io/pages/performance-reactjs.md

 Once you get to know which Components are getting re-rendered, due to some prop changes that shouldn't re-render them, you can use:

-* `shouldComponentUpdate` - is a React Component Lifecycle Method to render the component only according to your own logic.
+* `shouldComponentUpdate` - is a React Component life cycle Method to render the component only according to your own logic.
 Apply some shallow comparisons here, and you are good to go.
 * `React.memo` - If you are not using Class Components, `React.memo` is